ksauln/LocalChatRAG/README.md

 ## Customization and Troubleshooting

-- **Model Settings:**
+### Model and Embedding Settings

+Use the sidebar to choose from installed LLM and embedding models dynamically.

+### Vector DB Management

+View and delete existing `.db` files from the sidebar interface.

+### Chat History

+Tied to a unique session ID.
+Clear history to begin a new conversation.

+### Performance Metadata

+Display includes total response time and generation rate (tokens/sec).

+### Troubleshooting Tips

+- Ensure you’re using the latest LangChain versions.
-  - Update model names in the code (e.g., `your-embedding-model` and `your-llm-model`) to match your Ollama configuration.
+- If a model isn’t loading, confirm it’s installed via Ollama and matches the name used (e.g., `your-embedding-model` and `your-llm-model`).

-- **Database Configuration:**
 - Modify the `db_path` for the vector database or change the SQLite connection string in the chat history configuration as needed.

-- **Clearing Chat History:**
 - The app provides an option to clear chat history.
 Ensure that your version of `SQLChatMessageHistory` (imported from `langchain_community.chat_message_histories`) supports the `clear()` method.
 If not, refer to the LangChain documentation for guidance.

-- **Troubleshooting:**
+- For custom swap or memory configurations on Jetson devices, see NVIDIA’s official performance docs.
 - If you encounter module import warnings or errors (e.g., deprecation messages), verify that you are using the latest versions of the required packages and refer to the updated LangChain documentation.